Get free admission tickets and big savings on top attractions, museums, shopping, and tours with the Berlin Welcome Card

 (No matter how or when you get your tickets for the Pergamon and Neues Museums, make free online time slot reservations on the state museums website – it may be done without buying or already having an actual admission ticket!)

 In contrast to the cheaper Berlin Welcome Cards that are principally public transportation travel cards with savings on tickets to attractions, the Berlin Welcome Card All Inclusive is primarily a good deal for the free admission tickets.
-Somewhat ironically given the name, public transportation for zones ABC may be added to the All Inclusive card fairly cheaply but in that case a physical ticket must be collected from a tourist office, or print out the ticket on an A4 sheet — mobile phone tickets are still no accepted on transportation.
+Somewhat ironically given the name, public transportation for zones ABC may be added to the All Inclusive card (fairly cheaply too) but in that case a physical ticket must be collected from a tourist office, or print out the ticket on an A4 sheet — mobile phone tickets are still no accepted on transportation.

 Buying the Berlin Welcome Card All-Inclusive

 The Berlin Welcome Card All Inclusive may be bought online or at any of the Visit Berlin tourist information offices – currently at Tegel Airport (TXL), Hauptbahnhof Main Train Station, Europa Center (near the Zoo), Alexanderplatz and in the Brandenburger Tor.
 There is no Visit Berlin office at Schönefeld Airport (SXF).

 Berlin Welcome Card All-Inclusive Versions